AnthonyCxx/Notes-and-Writeups/C#/Notes.md

 > Note: you can apparently also do `./<executable>`; however, this has resulted in some runtime errors for me.
 Always use _mono_.

 # Building Self-Contained Executables with dotnet (.NET)
+Self-contained executables can be run on other computers without needing typical external dependencies.

 ## Creating a Project
 ```
 //Format